MetPX/sarracenia/doc/dd_subscribe.1.rst

   While the brokers keep the queues available for some time, Queues take resources on brokers, and are cleaned up from time to time.
 A queue which is not accessed for a long (implementation dependent) period will be destroyed.
-A queue which is not accessed and has too many (implementation defined) products queued will be destroyed.
+A queue which is not accessed and has too many (implementation defined) files queued will be destroyed.
   Processes which die should be restarted within a reasonable period of time to avoid loss of notifications.